ember-learn/cli-guides/guides/basic-use/cli-commands.md

 `ember build` takes all of your app files and turns them into a bundle that is minified and transpiled into browser-ready JavaScript code, styles, and html.
 The bundled files go into a directory called `dist`.
 This bundle is what can be deployed to a server.
 By default, the `build` command uses the `development` environment configuration.

 Although you can upload the built files to a server yourself, many Ember projects use a community addon called [ember-cli-deploy](https://github.com/ember-cli-deploy/ember-cli-deploy) to get their apps into production. `ember-cli-deploy` has a plugin system to make it easy to deploy to many cloud vendors.
-Search [EmberObserver for "deploy"](https://emberobserver.com/?query=deploy) to browse available options.
+Search [Ember Observer for "deploy"](https://emberobserver.com/?query=deploy) to browse available options.

 Ember apps can be built with only three environments: development, production, and testing.